Deducteam/isabelle_dedukti/README.md

     $ISABELLE_HOME_USER/Isabelle2022/heaps/polyml-<something>/log/
     ```

-## How to change your ROOT file to record Isabelle proofs?
+## How to make Isabelle record proofs?

 For building to record Isabelle proofs so that they can be translated to Dedukti or Lambdapi afterwards, users need to add the following options in their ROOT file: